-- The crew leader is registered under the Migrant and Seasonal Agricultural Worker Protection Act. - Substantially all the workers supplied by the crew leader operate or maintain tractors, harvesting or cropdusting machines, or other machines provided by the crew leader.
+- 1) The crew leader is registered under the Migrant and Seasonal Agricultural Worker Protection Act. - Substantially all the workers supplied by the crew leader operate or maintain tractors, harvesting or cropdusting machines, or other machines provided by the crew leader.

-If (1) or (2) applies, the farmworkers are employees of the crew leader.
+If 1) or 2) applies, the farmworkers are employees of the crew leader.

 Rate.
-The FUTA tax rate for 1999 and 2000 is 6.2% of the first \$7,000 of wages you pay each employee during the calendar year.
+The FUTA tax rate for 2001 and 2002 is 6.2% of the first \$7,000 of wages you pay each employee during the calendar year.
 Only the employer pays the tax.
 Do not deduct it from employees' wages.
 Generally, you may take a credit of 5.4% against the FUTA tax for payments to U.S. Virgin Islands unemployment funds.
 Therefore, your actual tax rate is usually 0.8% (6.2% - 5.4%).
 However, your credit is reduced if you did not pay all required U.S. Virgin Islands unemployment tax by the due date of Form 940 or 940-EZ.
 The credit cannot be more than 5.4% of taxable FUTA wages.

 Form 940 or 940-EZ.
 By January 31, file Form 940 or 940-EZ.
-If you make deposits on time in full payment of the tax due for the year, you may file Form 940 or 940-EZ by February 10.
+If you make deposits on time in full payment of the tax due for the year, you have 10 additional days to file.